salbalkus/CausalTables.jl/paper/paper.md

 [@quinn2024tables].
 The SCM framework operates in conjunction with `Distributions.jl`, the premier Julia package for working with random variables [@JSSv098i16; @Distributions.jl-2019].
-By integrating seamlessly with other commonly usedpackages in the Julia ecosystem, `CausalTables.jl` ensures both compatibility and ease of use for statisticians and applied scientists alike.
+By integrating seamlessly with other commonly used packages in the Julia ecosystem, `CausalTables.jl` ensures both compatibility and ease of use for statisticians and applied scientists alike.